 Please keep in touch.
 Good luck with everything!

 Make it clear that you will be their direct contact from now on.
-You can take on a friendly, more comfortable tone.
-You want them to know that you are someone they can trust.
+Then, you can take on a friendly, more comfortable tone.
+You want them to know that you're someone they can trust.

 I'm [Your name], and I'm very excited to be your new Account Manager at [Your company]!
 I've heard great things about you from my teammates, and I'm hoping they've said some good things about me, too.

 I'm looking forward to meeting you.
-Shall we set up a time this week to catch up in person?
+Do you have a few minutes this week to chat?

 As much as you might love your company, you may get to the point where it's time to move on.
-Once you get a job offer that you can't refuse, it can be difficult to relay it to your employer, but even harder to tell your loyal customers.
+Once you get a job offer that you can't refuse, it can be challenging to relay it to your employer but even harder to tell your loyal customers.

-It's essential that you keep your clients in the loop about this change.
-Since you have been an integral part of their professional lives, they should be notified of your leave.
-This will help them prepare for the shift, as this change will affect them, too.
+Since you have been an integral part of their professional lives, you need to notify your clients of the change.
+Doing so will help them prepare for the shift, as this change will affect them, too.

 Luckily, I have an incredible replacement for you.
 [Replacement's name] is an outstanding Account Manager and a dear friend of mine.
-She has been working here for over five years and has a lot to show for it.
-I genuinely believe you two will get along well and that she will be a huge support for you.
+[She/he/they] has been working here for [amount of years] and has a lot to show for it.
+I genuinely believe you two will get along well and that [she/he/they] will be a huge support for you.

-She will be emailing you in the next couple days with a warm greeting and plans for you both to meet in person.
+They will be emailing you in the next couple of days with a warm greeting and plans for you to meet.
 I'm looking forward to hearing all about it.

-Thank you again for being a great client for the last two years.
-I wish you all the best.
-Keep me posted on your business, and let me know if you ever visit the West Coast.
+Thank you again for being a great client for [amount of years].
+I wish you all the best!

-I noticed that you seemed interested in some of the products on our website.
+I noticed that you seemed interested in [product name] on our website.
 If you have any questions, please feel free to reach out.
 I'd be happy to guide you through the different options.

-I want to extend to you an offer for a free trial as it can be tough to commit to a product from a mere description.
-Our free trial lasts 30 days and lets you navigate all the features from the comfort of your home.
+If you're interested, I want to extend an offer for a free trial, as it can be tough to commit to a product from a mere description.
+Our free trial lasts 30 days and lets you navigate all premium features.
 It's a great chance to see which product is right for you and how much it can benefit you and your clients.